Back to blog

 What's tested on 11+ English comprehension exams?

-• How to help develop your child's reading comprehension skills
+• Practical ways to build your child’s skills at home

 What is reading comprehension?

-In exams, children are tested on how well they can extract information, infer meaning, and evaluate a text.
+In exams, children are tested on how well they can find information, read between the lines, and understand the meaning of a text.

 Types of reading comprehension questions